MakeSchool-Tutorials/Orange-Tree-SpriteKit-Swift4/P00-Getting-Started/content.md

 - Effectively use SpriteKit to rapidly prototype a game
 - Build levels using multiple scene files
 - Add simple visual effects
+- How to work with the built in physics engine

 <!-- The above section needs to be expanded.
 Maybe once the tutorial is finished?
 It's a bit unclear at this stage. -->